huashan1102/PyUpGuard/README.md

 ![image](overview.png)

-## What is PCREQ?
+## What is PyUpGuard?
-PCREQ is an automated tool for inferring compatible requirements for Python third-party library (TPL) upgrades.
+PyUpGuard is an automated tool for inferring compatible requirements for Python third-party library (TPL) upgrades.
 It is the first to achieve a fully automated process (end-to-end) that includes `knowledge acquisition`, `version compatibility assessment`, `invoked APIs and modules extraction`, `code compatibility assessment`, and `missing TPL completion`.
-PCREQ specializes in generating a compatible `requirements.txt` when upgrading a target TPL through a comprehensive analysis of both version and code compatibility issues.
+PyUpGuard specializes in generating a compatible `requirements.txt` when upgrading a target TPL through a comprehensive analysis of both version and code compatibility issues.

-For PCREQ's design and implementation details, please refer to our [paper](https://www.www.com).

-## Evaluation
-[REQBench](https://github.com/PCREQ/REQBench) Benchmark for Python Third-Party Libraries Upgrade.

-PCREQ's evaluation results are available [here](https://github.com/PCREQ/PCREQ-evaluation).

 ## Usage
 ### Prerequisites